-A landmark work about influence in social networks is \cite{kempe2003infmax}, in which Kempe, Kleinberg, and Tardos formulate some of the most popular influence propagation models that become cornerstones of follow-up studies.
-These famous propagation models include Independent Cascade (IC) model, Linear Threshold (LT) model, Triggering model and General Threshold (GT) model, etc..
-A propagation model captures the process by which information spread among users in social networks.
-Figure \ref{fig:relation_of_models} shows the relationship among these models.
-In Figure \ref{fig:relation_of_models}, if model A is a subset of model B, it means that any instance of model A can be translated to an instance of model B, that is, model A is a special case of model B. Thus, the general threshold model is a broad generalization of a variety of natural propagation models on social networks.
+A landmark work about influence in social networks is \cite{kempe2003infmax}, in which Kempe, Kleinberg, and Tardos formulate some of the most popular diffusion models that become cornerstones of follow-up studies.
+These famous propagation models include Independent Cascade (IC) model, Linear Threshold (LT) model, Triggering model and General Threshold (GT) model, etc. A propagation model captures the process by which information is spread among users in social networks.
+Figure \ref{fig:relation_of_models} shows the relationship between these models.
+In Figure \ref{fig:relation_of_models}, if model A is a subset of model B, it means that any instance of model A can be translated to an instance of model B, that is, model A is a special case of model B. Thus, the general threshold model is a broad generalization of a variety of natural propagation models.

 For the most general model GT, Kempe, Kleinberg and Tardos (KKT) proposed an appealing conjecture.
 Before stating this conjecture, we first briefly introduce GT model, and the formal definition is presented in Section \ref{sec:preliminary}.
 A social network is a directed graph $G=(V,E)$, where $V$ is the node set representing users in social networks and $E$ is the edge set representing relationships between users.
 In GT model, each individual $v\in V$ has a threshold function $f_v: 2^V\to [0,1]$, which measures the influence of its neighbors on $v$, as well as a threshold value $\theta_v$ randomly drawn from $[0,1]$.
-Initially, a set $S$ is selected as the seed set and nodes in $S$ is active artificially and other nodes are inactive.
+Initially, a set $S$ is selected as the seed set and nodes in $S$ are active artificially and other nodes are inactive.
 At any time, $v$ becomes active if the threshold function value $f_v(T)\geq\theta_v$, where $T$ is the set of current active nodes.
 This process is progressive, that is, an active node stays active forever.
-At the end of the process, whether a node is active is a random event and thus the number of active nodes is a random variable.
+At the end of the process, whether a node is active or not is a random event and thus the number of active nodes is a random variable.
 Let $\sigma(S)$ be the spread function of a seed set $S$, which is the expected number of active nodes at the end of a diffusion process starting from seed set $S$.
 Now we can present KKT's conjecture about general threshold model: